Maureen220/Conspiracy_Theory_Final/README.md

 <img  src="images/Correlation_matrix_1.png"/>

 ### RELIGION
-This chart shows the total scores of each conspiracy theory for each type of religion.
-The order of most to least in total scores by religion is nearly identical for each theory.
-Only the top two categories of religion, Atheist and Agnostic alternate in them.
+These charts show the average scores of each conspiracy theory for each type of religion.
+The size of the bubbles indicate how many of the respondants identified with that particular religion.
+The scale was based on the average scores for each conspiracy theory as well as the overall scores.

 <img  src="images/Religion.png"/>